Middlesex Centre: Arva

 Arva is at the intersection of Provincial Highway 4 (Richmond Street) and Medway Road (7th Concession).
 The community is the home of Medway High School, Centennial Central Public School, Tamarak tree farm, Weldon Park, the Arva Flour Mill and store, The MillHouse (local, natural and organic foods), a furniture store, a tack shop, a post office, and two churches, as well as personalities such as the former mayor of the City of London, Ontario and former Member of Parliament for London North Centre Joe Fontana, President of University of St. Michael's College at the University of Toronto David Sylvester (academic), and Ben Dreyer, a famous area horseback rider, hunter, tanner, and first nation's skinner.
 Arva is on a pond (known as "the mill pond") on Medway Creek.
 There is also a forest known as the sanctuary (in St. John's Estates); the bush runs along the creek and goes down into a camp site that at one time was quite popular.

 The demonym for someone from Arva is an Arvite.

 In the 19th century, Arva was a critical rest stop on the Underground Railroad, and home to several homes constructed as part of the Railroad.

 Birr

 Birr is at the intersection of Highway 4 (Richmond Street) and 13 Mile Road.
 Despite its small size, Birr has maintained itself and supported various private business throughout the years.
-There are also three cemeteries, a gift shop called Legg's General Store, a furniture store and a second-hand book store.
+There are also three cemeteries, a gift shop called Legg's General Store, a furniture store called This Oak House, and a second-hand book store called Cardinal Books.

 Until it was replaced by a modern low-rise concrete bridge in the mid-1970s, Birr had a one-lane iron bridge on the 13th Concession that crossed the Medway Creek.
 Birr had a hotel in the late 19th century; afternoon stagecoaches running between London and Lucan, 7 miles to the north, would stop overnight in Birr, in those days the approximate half-way point, and resume travel the next day.